Things to consider with slip resistance

 Australian Standards including AS4586 Slip Resistance Classification of New Pedestrian Surface Materials, HB197 An Introductory Guide to the Slip Resistance of Pedestrian Surface Materials and HB198 Guide to the Specification and Testing of Slip Resistance of Pedestrian Surfaces are key documents that reference which rating to specify in certain environments.

-If you require good grip on your final project, here are some ideas on how to enhance traction and safety.
-We strongly recommend that you contact us if grip is critical however:
+If you require a good grip on your final project, below are some ideas on how to enhance traction and safety.
+Please get in contact with us if it is essential the surface has a rigid grip.

-- Specify a trial area be created in the case of commercial projects and request a site sample of 1m x 1m to be completed by the contractor.
-CCS can supply sample products for this purpose.
+Specify a trial area be created in the case of commercial projects and request a site sample of 1m x 1m to be completed by the contractor.
+Contact us to discuss products for the site sample.